 GENDER IDENTITY CRISIS IN SPORTS: CASTER SEMENYA'S DILEMMA

 ll human endeavours are governed by rules.
 One of the most graceful of human activities, sports, is governed by the rule of the game and each game has its own set of rules.
 Without rules greed (a basic human instinct) reigns supreme and the law of the jungle takes over.
 Rules are ubiquitous and are as diverse as you can make them.
 In some countries a man can be charged with rape if he forced his wife to have sex with him against her will.
 Greed and rules are always watching out for each other.
 When rule is unobservant greed attempts to take advantage.
 To every rule, however, there is an exception and to every exception, a backup rule.
 When the feminist movement of the 1960s started out to champion gender equality it made several exceptions.
-The equal rights slogan conveniently sports and property rights during divorce.
-You would notice that during divorce hearings the male party would nearly always hire a female lawyer to represent him because against his wife.
+The equal rights slogan conveniently avoided sports and property rights in the case of divorce.
+You would notice that during divorce hearings the male party would nearly always hire a female lawyer to represent him against his wife.
 He and all the finest male lawyers in the world stood no chance against his wife before the law.
-A male lawyer cannot bring himself to bring out incriminating evidence against the wife like her extravagant lifestyle, nagging, extramarital affairs, etc., quite the way a female lawyer can.
-If he tried he would have walked into a trap as the apparently beleaguered woman would just have to start crying in court and she would have scooped up every drop of sympathy in the court.
+A male lawyer cannot bring himself to bring out incriminating evidence against the wife such as her extravagant lifestyle, nagging, extramarital affairs, etc., quite the way a female lawyer can.
+If he tried he would have walked into a trap as the apparently beleaguered woman would just have to start crying in court and she would have scooped up every drop of sympathy.

 South Africa's Caster Semenya celebrates after winning the gold medal in the final of the Women's 800m during the World Athletics Championships in Berlin on Wednesday, Aug.
 19, 2009.

 (AP Photo/David J. Phillip)